PabloCaSan/Data-Science-Training/README.md

-# Data-Science-Training
+# Data Science Training
-Some of the notebooks I made while learning Data Science
+Some of the Jupyter/Colab notebooks I made while learning Data Science.